 All are grown for their tubular, lipped flowers, which resemble those of honeysuckle (Lonicera) or Salvia.
 Annual kinds are low plants for edgings or hanging baskets; perennial sorts are larger, vertical-growing plants with flowering stalks that rise above the foliage.Lobelia cardinalis

-Native to the eastern United States and to a few sites in mountains of the Southwest.
-Erect, single-stemmed plant grow 2–4 ft. high, 1 ft.wide.
+This perennial is native to the eastern United States and to a few sites in the mountains of the Southwest.
+Erect, single-stemmed plant grows to 2–4 ft. high and 1 ft. wide.
 Sawtooth-edged leaves are set directly on the stems.
 Spikes of flame red, inch-long flowers show up in summer.

-Native to the eastern United States and to a few sites in mountains of the Southwest.
-Erect, single-st...
+This perennial is native to the eastern United States and to a few sites in the mountains of the South...